Generic Name: ruxolitinib (Oral route)

 - For myelofibrosis:

-- Adults—At first, 15 to 20 milligrams (mg) two times a day.
+- Adults—At first, 5 to 20 milligrams (mg) two times a day, depending on your blood test results.
 Your doctor will adjust your dose as needed.
 However, the dose is usually not more than 25 mg two times a day.

 - Children—Use and dose must be determined by your doctor.